Thanks for stopping by. Hopefully I don't bore you too much with a little history about myself.

 While working there I met the love of my life, computer games, I mean my wife Colleen (damn fingers).
 Actually computers weren’t even available then.

-Colleen blessed me with three lovely boys; Timothy Patrick (30), Brett Ryan (25), and Trevor John (23).
+Colleen blessed me with three lovely boys; Timothy Patrick (31), Brett Ryan (26), and Trevor John (23).
 Yeah, I know, nice Italian names.
 More than that, she has given me a great life.
 Here’s a picture of the family during an Alaskan cruise.
-Tim, who did 5.5 years in the Army is now a police officer.
+Tim, who did 5.5 years as Airborne in the Army is now a police officer.
 Brett is a correctional deputy and my gaming partner.
-Trevor is a Combat Medic in the Army presently stationed in lovely, downtown Kansas...yeah no visits from Dad there.
+Trevor was a combat medic in the Army and is now going to the police academy.

 That passion which started my interest in military history led to a BA in Land Warfare (American) and a MA in Land Warfare (European).